ansible-collections/community.zabbix/docs/ZABBIX_SERVER_ROLE.md

 # Installation

-Installing this role is very simple: `ansible-galaxy install dj-wasabi.zabbix-server`
+Installing this role is very simple: `ansible-galaxy install community.zabbix.zabbix_server`

 Please be aware that this role only installs the Zabbix Server and not the Zabbix Web.
-If you do want to have a Zabbix Web, please execute the following command: `ansible-galaxy install dj-wasabi.zabbix-web`
+If you do want to have a Zabbix Web, please execute the following command: `ansible-galaxy install community.zabbix.zabbix_web`

 Default username/password for the Zabbix Web interface is the default one installed by Zabbix.